dogankocadayilar/seesaw-sim/README.md

 - $d_i$: Distance from the fulcrum (center).
 - **The Angle:** The difference between $\tau_{left}$ and $\tau_{right}$ is mapped to a maximum tilt degree to provide a realistic visual representation.

+## 🌐 Live Demo

+You can try the live simulation here: [https://dogankocadayilar.github.io/seesaw-sim/]

 ## 🛠 Tech Stack & Architecture

 - **Vanilla JavaScript (ES6+):**